Showing posts with label finished 2008. Show all posts

 I love clearing projects off my needles!

-Thrummed Moebius
+Thrummed Mobius

 I have been trying to wait for the sun so I could get a good picture of this, but I can wait no longer.
-The picture does it no justice, but I finished my Moebius!
+The picture does it no justice, but I finished my Mobius!

 It looks so much better on than this photo suggests.
 I will update this picture when I am wearing it out in the sun.
 Unfortunately right now in Maine, it could be a few days before we see the sun...

-This was my first moebius, but it won't be my last!
+This was my first mobius, but it won't be my last!
 I am really not sure how Cat Bordhi came up with the idea of this cast-on...wow.
 It took me a couple of tries, but once I got it, the rest was a piece of cake.

 This is a Fleece Artist Kit using Blue Face Aran and I used the "Seastorm" colorway.
 I love the greens and blues mixed in this yarn.
 And the Blue Face Leicester Aran is so soft.
 Here's a picture I took with some sunlight:

 It took under a week to knit this, with many other things going on around it.
 I didn't have any pattern changes (I know, shocking!).
-My next moebius will be "Caplet" in Grande Godiva, but that will be one of my March projects.
+My next mobius will be "Caplet" in Grande Godiva, but that will be one of my March projects.

 So here are the details:

-Pattern: "Thrummed Moebius" by Cat Bordhi
+Pattern: "Thrummed Mobius" by Cat Bordhi

 Yarn: 375m/250g Blue Face Aran (did not use all of this); 50g Kid Mohair Sliver for thrums (used probably 10g)